AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 ## Authorization Code and Implicit Authentication {#section_315C16DF045C4E73B81426CD98EA730B}

-The Audience Manager [!DNL REST API] supports authorization code and implicit authentication.
+The Audience Manager [!UICONTROL REST API] supports authorization code and implicit authentication.
 To use these access methods, your users need to log in to `https://api.demdex.com/oauth/authorize` to get access and refresh tokens.

 >[!MORE_LIKE_THIS]
 >
 >* [OAuth 2.0](https://oauth.net/2/)
 >* [OAuth 2 Simplified](https://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified#browser-based-apps)

-## Make Authenticated API Requests {#concept_1A4B53C4554C4B0396499997EECCBDB9}
+## Make Authenticated [!UICONTROL API] Requests {#concept_1A4B53C4554C4B0396499997EECCBDB9}

-Requirements for calling API methods after you receive an authentication token.
+Requirements for calling [!UICONTROL API] methods after you receive an authentication token.

 <!--
 c_oauth_call_methods.xml
 -->

-To make calls against the available API methods:
+To make calls against the available [!UICONTROL API] methods:

 * In the `HTTP` header, set `Authorization: Bearer <token>`.
-* Call the required API method.
+* Call the required [!UICONTROL API] method.

 >[!MORE_LIKE_THIS]
 >
 >* [OAuth Authentication](../../api/rest-api-main/aam-api-getting-started.md#concept_426EEF5C102049B08C8ECF90FCB41796)

-## Optional API Query Parameters {#concept_BB1E73AE736F4F54830E6CAF28089608}
+## Optional [!UICONTROL API] Query Parameters {#concept_BB1E73AE736F4F54830E6CAF28089608}

 Set the optional parameters available to methods that return all properties for an object.